Visiting a patient

 - Nursery visits are limited to parents, who may visit at any time.

-- Relatives and friends of a patient in surgery may wait in the surgery waiting area.
+- Relatives and friends of a patient in surgery may wait in the surgery waiting area on the third floor.
+For information about a patient’s progress and location, please check in at the information desk located in the waiting area.

 - Visitors seeking a pre-operative visit with a patient scheduled for morning surgery should plan to arrive before 6 a.m.